oracle-livelabs/goldengate/ogg-core/ogg-add-credentials/ogg-add-credentials.md

 ### Prerequisites
 This lab assumes that you have:
-- the appropriate database privileges to be able to execute the commands in the Admin Client.
+- The appropriate database privileges to be able to execute the commands in the Admin Client.

 ## Task 1: Connect to the Administration Service from the Admin Client